evature/ios/README.md

   }
   ```

-4. Add Chat Button to your GUI
+## Step 3: Add Chat Button to your GUI
   ### Method 1 - Interface Builder
   EvaKit uses new features of Xcode 6 so you can configure button and Chat View in Interface Builder.
   Add empty view inside your view and change its class to `EVVoiceChatButton`.
 You can setup all buttons and controller properties in Xcode.
 If no action added to button, button will show Chat View for current controller by default.